devopseverywhere/lemp/README.md

 # LEMP Setup for WordPress on Ubuntu
 Instructions to setup Linux, NGINX, MySQL, and PHP on an Ubuntu server to host multiple WordPress websites.
-Throughout this example, we are using an SSH user named `devopseverywhere` in our NGINX file as well as in PHP-FPM configuration.
+Throughout this guide, we are using an SSH user named `devopseverywhere` in our NGINX file as well as in PHP-FPM configuration.
 You will have to adjust it to match the SSH user that you create on your server.

 Here are some of the points to remember: